ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 ..
 NOTE::
     The GO terms and Pathways data are downloaded at the same time as the member database data during the initially ``InterProScan`` installation.
-Therefore, internet access is **not** required in order to include these data in the final resutls.
+Therefore, internet access is **not** required in order to include these data in the final results.

 For example, running ``InterProScan`` to analyses protein sequences using all member databases on a SLURM cluster with Singularity, generating only ``JSON`` and